-Taken as a whole, manner of death in suffocation was generally ruled as accidental (70%).
-In fact, all entrapment/environmental suffocations and traumatic/positional asphyxia deaths were accidental, so it was the case with majority of choking deaths (91%).
-Smothering, in contrast, was more often encountered in a homicidal context (66%).
+Taken as a whole, manner of death in suffocation is generally ruled as accidental (70%).
+In fact, all entrapment/environmental suffocations and traumatic/positional asphyxia deaths were accidental, so is the case with majority of choking deaths (91%).
+Smothering, in contrast, is more often encountered in a homicidal context (66%).
+Most of